David J. Glass: Scientific career

-Book on Experimental Design, and a Critique of Hypothesis-testing
+Book on experimental design, and a critique of hypothesis-testing

 David Glass is the author of a book aimed at teaching students how to design biology experiments, titled "Experimental Design for Biologists."
 The book is in its 2nd edition, published by Cold Spring Harbor Laboratory Press.
 In the initial chapters of his book, Glass argues against hypothesis testing as a framework for performing experiments, and instead suggests that experiments should initially be framed with questions, in order to stimulate the production of data.
 Once there is data, then that can be used to produce a model, which can next be tested for its predictive power.
 While he doesn't mention Bayesian reasoning, these suggestions are reminiscent of Bayesian methods.
 Glass also argued against hypothesis testing in an article titled, "A critique of the hypothesis, and a defense of the question, as a framework for experimentation.".

-Skeletal Muscle Journal
+Editorial role

 Glass was the founding editor-in-chief of the Elsevier journal Skeletal Muscle.